Slovenia in Geneva

 Geneva opens up many opportunities in the fields of science, digitalization and sustainable development, as the academic institutions, think tanks and international organizations operating here have a long tradition and extensive expertise.

 The European Organization for Nuclear Research (CERN) is the world's largest particle physics laboratory based on the border between Switzerland and France.
 Due to the need to distribute huge amounts of data from their experiments, the organization became the cradle of the World Wide Web.
-In 2017, Slovenia acquired the status of associate member as a preliminary phase of membership in CERN.
-The Permanent Representation, together with the Ministry of Education, Science and Sport of the Republic of Slovenia, strengthens scientific, professional and economic cooperation with CERN.
+In 2017, Slovenia acquired the status of associate member as a preliminary phase of membership in CERN, and has been a full member of the organisation since 21 June 2025.
+The Permanent Representation, together with the Ministry of Higher Education, Science and Innovation of the Republic of Slovenia, aims to strenghten scientific, professional and economic cooperation with CERN.